by Collyn Rivers

 Issues with dc-dc charging

 Basic dc-dc alternator charger does not work well (or at all) with variable voltage alternators.
 Moreover, doing so may damage the auxiliary battery/s.
 See above re bc-dc charging.

 Initial charging of a deeply discharged battery is generally limited to a basic dc-dc charger’s capacity.
 Dc-dc chargers under 20 amps may take longer to attain half charge.
 Thereon, charging is hugely faster.
 The CTEK Smartpass dc-dc charger overcomes this.
 Moreover, it allows direct alternator charging until dc-dc charging takes over.

 Pic: CTEK ‘Smartpass’ dc-dc charger.
 Pic: courtesy of CTEK.

-See also the many and constantly added and updated articles on this website.
+See also the many articles on this website.
 Moreover, click here for Article index.

 If you like this article, do please add this Link to any related forum query.
 Moreover, doing so assists others as well as RV Books!